 Extracurricular activities General Conditions

-The Extra Curricular Activities are intended for the children of the European School of Luxembourg I with a possible accommodation for the children of Luxembourg II, as a an extended institutional relative.
+The Extracurricular Activities are intended for the pupils of the European School Luxembourg I with a possible accommodation for the children of Luxembourg II, as an extended institutional relative.

 GUIDING PRINCIPLES & RULES

-- Pupils and parents are expected to respect the general school rules and to behave in an appropriate manner before, during and after extracurricular activities.
+- The school regulations apply to the extracurricular activities.
+Pupils and parents are required to respect the general school rules and to behave in an appropriate manner before, during and after activities as well as respect the material placed at their disposal.

-- If an activity session is cancelled by APEEEL1 or by the monitor for any reason, the pupils will be contacted in advance.
+- If an activity session is cancelled by APEEEL1 or the monitor for any reason, the pupils will be contacted in advance.
+In the event of the unforeseen absence of a monitor, APEEEL1 will do everything possible to find a replacement.
+Parents will be notified of on-going changes to an activity.

-- If a student is absent for his activity, please inform the monitor and extracurricular activities team leader as soon as possible.
+- If a student is absent for his/her activity, please inform the activity monitor and the Extracurricular team as soon as possible.

-In line with the policy recommendations from the General Assembly and the APEEEL1 statutes, priority access to the activities will be given to registered, paid-up members of the Parents’ Associations, APEEEL1.
+In line with the policy recommendations from the General Assembly and the APEEEL1 statutes, priority access to the activities will be given to registered, paid-up members of the Parents’ Association, APEEEL1.

 - Only by Internet on the APEEEL1 extracurricular activities website https://periscolaire.apeeel1.lu

-- For the activities which are full, we will operate a waiting list system.
-If a space subsequently becomes available, or if a duplicate course is opened, these persons will have priority for inscription.
+- For the activities which are full, we operate a waiting list system.
+If a space subsequently becomes available, or if a duplicate course is opened, those children have priority.

-- Lux 2 parents can enrol their children to participate in an activity even if the child does not attend this EE School, so children from Lux II can attend Lux I activities, but APEEEL2 members will not have the priority for the activities.
+- Lux 2 parents can enrol their children to participate in an activity even if the child does not attend this School, so children from Lux II can attend Lux I activities, but APEEEL2 members will not have the priority for the activities and will pay the administration fee as non-members.

-- The non-members of APEEEL1 will be charged 50 euros administration fee for the registration.
+- For group lessons non-members of APEEEL1 will be charged 50 euros administration fee for the 1st term inscriptions, but not for the renewal of the activity for the 2nd and 3rd terms.

 - The non-members of APEEEL1 will be charged 50 euros administration fee for the first semester private lessons inscription, but not for the 2nd semester.

-- The child can be enrolled to the activity only by the parent or legal guardian.
-In case of the violation of this rule, the child will be withdrawn from the activity and the activity fee will not be refunded.
+- Children can only be enrolled to the activity by parents or legal guardians.
+In case of violation of this rule, the child will be withdrawn from the activity and the activity fee will not be refunded.

 - In the case of cancellation of the activity by the organizers, the fees paid in advance will be refunded.

-- Refund will only be possible within the first two weeks after the start of the activities.
-2019/20 school year until 13/10/2019 included.
-A fee of EUR 30 will be retained by the organizers to cover administration fees.
+- Refunds will only be possible within the first two weeks after the start of the 2020/21 activities ( until 20/10/2020 included for the 1st term).
+A fee of EUR 15 will be retained by the organizers to cover administration fees.

 - No refund will be made for occasional absences by pupils or monitors.

-- Possibility of external examinations should be seen with the monitor.
-A specific payment may be required.
+- Possibility of external examinations should be discussed with the monitor.
+An extra payment may be required.

-- If the monitor is absent, lessons should be recuperated according to mutual agreement between the monitor and the parent during the current school year.
+- In private lessons, if the monitor is absent, the monitor alerts the parents and they organize themselves to make up for the session during the current school year.

-- In the event of withdrawal by a pupil during a term, no refund will be made for that term, unless there are exceptional and justified circumstances.
+- In the event of withdrawal by a pupil during a semester, no refund will be made, unless there are exceptional and justified circumstances.

-- It’s mandatory to give a minimum of two weeks’ notice to the private lesson monitor and extracurricular activities team leader before the end of the term, if your child don’t continue the 2nd semester.
+- It is mandatory to give a minimum of two weeks’ notice to the private lesson monitor and the Extracurricular team before the end of the semester, if your child does not wish to continue the lessons into the 2nd.

 HEALTH and SECURITY

-- In the extracurricular activities participating children are insured by APEEEL1 civil liability insurance while the risks against accident are covered under the School coverage (see page 34 of «Mémorandum pour les parents-année scolaire 2019-2020, dated July 19, 2019)
+- In the extracurricular activities participating children are insured by APEEEL1 civil liability and risk against accident Baloise insurance.

 - In an emergency, course supervisors or coordinators will act in loco parentis.